34028 Eddystone - overhaul appeal

 Our print of 34028 Eddystone will show the loco as it was in 1962, in rebuilt condition with AWS pipework fitted.
 The paper size is 690 by 305mm, and the print is supplied unframed.

 If you'd like to make a donation please send a cheque to Simon Troy (16 Arcadia Road, Istead Rise, Meopham, Kent, DA13 9EH) or make a bank transfer to Southern Locomotives Ltd, Barclays Bank, Sort Code: 20-90-56, Account No: 70826235.
-Please also send an email to email@example.com so that we can record your donation correctly.
+So that we can record your donation correctly please also send an email to email@example.com

 Be part of it